Samsung's new Galaxy S4 hits supply snags in U.S.

 Samsung attributed the disruption to unexpectedly strong demand for the Galaxy S4, the South Korean company's direct challenge to Apple Inc's iPhone.

 "Due to overwhelming global demand of Galaxy S4, the initial supply may be limited.
-We expect to fulfill inventory to meet demands in the coming weeks," the company said in a statement.
+We expect to fulfil inventory to meet demands in the coming weeks," the company said in a statement.

 At T-Mobile, online orders will now begin April 29 instead of Wednesday as initially planned because of "an unexpected delay with inventory deliveries."
 Sprint will take online orders starting Saturday as planned, but the phone will be sold at retail outlets only as it becomes available.